Cy Twombly

 Art therapy integrates each individual’s unique relationship to words and creative expression.

-• I am an art therapist working with young people, from toddlers through early adulthood.
+I am an art therapist working with toddlers through adulthood.

-In our sessions, I pay close attention to the many ways children and young people communicate — through words, gestures, play, silence and how they engage with materials.
+In sessions, I pay close attention to the many ways people communicate — through words, gestures, play, silence and how they engage with materials.
 This helps me understand what questions to explore and which materials might best support their expression.
 Each person’s journey in therapy is unique, guided by their individual needs and pace.

-As part of a holistic approach, I also engage in regular supervision with a senior art therapist and a child psychoanalyst, ensuring thoughtful and informed support.
+I also engage in regular supervision with a senior art therapist and psychoanalyst, ensuring thoughtful and informed support.

-• Master of Mental Health Science - Child Psychotherapy
+Master of Mental Health Science — Child Psychotherapy Specialisation

 Monash University, 2025 - Ongoing